 I spent my breaks from revision learning about Bullet Journals, watching Bullet Journal videos (I especially love Boho Berry’s), stalking Bullet Journal posts on Instagram and Pinterest.
 After my first summer exam, I bought the LEUCHTTURM1917 notebook in Azure as a little treat and a way to keep in on track for the small push left.

 Starting my Bullet Journal was super exciting!
-But I have to admit, I might’ve went over the top initially with lots of colours, doodles, quotes – all with the aim of making it look Instagram-ready as you can see below.
+But I have to admit, I might’ve gone over the top initially with lots of colours, doodles, quotes – all with the aim of making it look Instagram-ready as you can see below.
 After having it for over a month now, I’ve slowly been leaning towards a more simplistic design.

 The point of bullet journals is to note down events/tasks for the week or day (using weekly and daily pages) just as I did with the monthly over view for exams but using keys for you to quickly scan the page for a task or an event.
 I attempted using this key but ended up enjoying just writing tasks done and once I completed it, crossing it out (because seriously, that feels great.)